Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 General Considerations

-These are just some surface-level considerations that will help you select between the different models.
+These are just surface-level considerations to help you select among the different models.
 Do keep in mind the scope of your practice, however.

 A general practitioner, for example, may prefer convenience over a comprehensive testing tool, since their next step would be to refer their patient to a specialist.
 Optometrists and other specialists, however, will need the full range of testing capabilities at their disposal.